sm4rtm4art/LLM_Rag/README.md

 1. **Query Analysis**: Determine the relevant content types for the query
 2. **Multi-Modal Retrieval**: Retrieve relevant documents of each content type
 3. **Response Generation**: Generate comprehensive answers based on retrieved documents

+## Utility Scripts

+The repository includes various utility scripts in the `scripts/` directory:

+- **Utils**: Scripts for loading documents, checking database content, creating test databases, etc.
+- **Checks**: Scripts for checking the RAG system components
+- **run_tests.py**: Script for running tests with various options

+For more details, see the README files in the respective directories.

 ## Quarantine Backup